Mooophy/Cpp-Primer/ch13/README.md

 ## Exercise 13.15:
 >Assume `numbered` has a copy constructor that generates a new serial number.
 Does that change the output of the calls in the previous exercise?
 If so, why?
 What output gets generated?

-Yes, the output will change. cause we don't use the synthesized copy-control members rather than own defined.The output will be three different numbers.
+Yes, it does.
+Because, as described, the newly defined copy constructor can handle such situations as expected.Thus, the output will be three different numbers.

 ## Exercise 13.16:
 >What if the parameter in f were const numbered&?
 Does that change the output?
 If so, why?
 What output gets generated?

-Yes, the output will change. cause the function `f` haven't any copy operators.
-Thus, the output are the same when pass the each object to `f`.
+Yes, the output will change.
+Because no copy operation happens within function `f`.
+Thus, the three Output are the same.

 ## Exercise 13.17
 > Write versions of numbered and f corresponding to the previous three exercises and check whether you correctly predicted the output.